Last Updated on October 29, 2020

 Posture can be defined as the relationship of the parts of the body to the line of the center of gravity.
-The posture is a gauge of mechanical efficiency of the neuromusculoskeletal system in the erect position.
+The posture is a gauge of the mechanical efficiency of the neuromusculoskeletal system in the erect position.

 Development of Posture

-In the uterus the fetus is almost invariably in a position of flexion, with the convex curve of the spine lying against the curve of the uterine wall.
+In the uterus, the fetus is almost invariably in a position of flexion, with the convex curve of the spine lying against the curve of the uterine wall.
 The head, arms, and legs of the fetus are flexed on the torso.

 The entire fetus lies suspended in the amniotic fluid, which has a specific gravity similar to that of the fetus.
-Following birth the development of posture is affected by constant forces exerted by gravity.
+Following birth, the development of posture is affected by constant forces exerted by gravity.

 The newborn holds his shoulders, elbows, hips, and knees in flexion, with his limbs slightly bowed and rotated inward.
 Fifteen to thirty degrees of flexion contracture of the knee is a normal physical finding.